'The Dragon Prince' on Neflix Is Just the First Step in an Epic Plan

 Is it the distance traveled?
 The challenges conquered?
 The heroes that rise up and the monsters they slay along the way?
-For the creators of The Dragon Prince, a new animated series on Netflix, the true test of any epic story is its ability to inspire fans.

 If The Dragon Prince can inspire endless theories, art, and new stories dreamt up by fans, then maybe it can become an epic saga on par with The Lord of the Rings or Harry Potter.
 If not, it’ll be just another big hollow world.

 “The opportunity to build a show and story for people who care and connect is something we’re grateful for,” series creator Aaron Ehasz tells Inverse.
 “It sounds cheesy but that’s why we’re here.”

 Ehasz, best-known as the head writer and director for Avatar: The Last Airbender (another epic saga that aired on Nickelodeon from 2005-2008) launched Wonderstorm, the new studio behind The Dragon Prince, with Justin Richmond (director of critically acclaimed video game Uncharted 3: Drake’s Deception) and Justin Santistevan (who spent four years at Riot Games working on the mega-hit League of Legends).
 Ehasz also brought along Giancarlo Volpe (who directed 19 episodes of Last Airbender) to direct.